DARSakthi/DARSakthi.github.io/research.markdown

 permalink: /research/
 ---

+The aims, motivation, progress, and bibliography for my current research programme can be found here.
 I am broadly interested in applying methods from mathematical physics, like geometry, topology, and category theory, to problems in statistical and biological physics, stochastic dynamics, and probability theory.
 I take a particular interest in

 - complex and cybernetic systems, and